NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2023-2024

-THE FELLOWSHIPS: The American Research Institute in Turkey takes pleasure in inviting applications for one to three advanced long-term fellowships for research in affiliation with ARIT centers in Turkey, supported by the National Endowment for the Humanities.
+THE FELLOWSHIPS: The American Research Institute in Turkey is pleased to invite applications for one to three advanced long-term fellowships for research in affiliation with ARIT centers in Turkey, supported by the National Endowment for the Humanities.
 The fields of study cover all periods of history in the general range of the humanities and include humanistically oriented aspects of the social sciences, prehistory, history, art, archaeology, literature, and linguistics, as well as interdisciplinary aspects of cultural history.
-The fellowships tenures range from four to twelve continuous months during 2022-2023.
+The fellowships tenures range from four to twelve continuous months during 2023-2024.
 Stipends of $5,000 per month are awarded on the basis of individual proposals.

 ELIGIBILITY: Scholars who have completed their formal training by the application deadline and plan to carry out research in Turkey for four months or longer may apply.
 They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT U.S. office for questions of eligibility.
 Advanced scholars may also apply for ARIT Fellowships in the Humanities and Social Sciences.

 APPLICATION PROCEDURE: In order to be considered, applicants must provide complete application information.
-Application materials and three letters of recommendation must be submitted by NOVEMBER 1, 2021.
+Application materials and three letters of recommendation must be submitted by NOVEMBER 1, 2022.
 Please download, save, and complete the application form appended here (.pdf).
 Submit your application by email to firstname.lastname@example.org.
 Letters of reference should support the proposed research and your capacity to carry out the project.
-Supporting documents in paper form may be sent to the American Research Institute in Turkey, University of Pennsylvania Museum, 3260 South Street, Philadelphia PA 19104-6324.
+Supporting documents may be emailed or mailed to the American Research Institute in Turkey, University of Pennsylvania Museum, 3260 South Street, Philadelphia PA 19104-6324.
 For further information call (215) 898-3474, fax (215) 898-0657, or email to email@example.com.
-ARIT expects to notify applicants of the decision of the Committee on Fellowships by late January 2022.
+ARIT expects to notify applicants of the decision of the Committee on Fellowships by late January 2023.

-RESEARCH PERMISSION: ARIT fellowship applicants are responsible for obtaining the appropriate research permissions and visas.
+RESEARCH PERMISSION and VISA: ARIT fellowship applicants are responsible for obtaining the appropriate research permissions and visas.
 In general, researchers should seek permission to carry out research from the director(s) of the institution(s) where they intend to work; this including most libraries housed within Turkish museums.
-Scholars wishing to conduct research in Turkey for terms longer than three months should apply for the research permit and in addition secure a research visa prior to entering the country.
+For tenures longer than three months, scholars should apply for the research permit and in addition secure a research visa prior to entering the country.
 Non-U.S. researchers should consult the Turkish Consulate for specific procedures.